linawarntoft/Lab-Assistant-Application/README.md

 Tranlation Stage (lts-150).

 ## Download
-Download the entire *Releases* folder to your preffered location on your machine and unzip the downloaded zip-folder.
+Download the entire *Releases* folder to your preferred location on your machine and unzip the downloaded zip-folder.
 Double click *Setup.exe* and wait.
 You are now done and good to go!

 ## Updates
 The application is still a work in progress and updates will occur frequently within the next few month.